tomc944/AdventurerCollective/README.md

 ### Phase 4: Followers/Followees (1 day)

-Phase 4 adds a social element to
+Phase 4 adds a social element to AdventurerCollective.
+Users can follow or be followed by other participants of the website.

 [Details][phase-four]